iansinnott/iansinnott.github.io/_posts/2015-05-11-managing-state-and-controlled-form-fields-with-react.md

 If you're new-ish to React you might not know why you would want to do this.
 The answer is _state_.
 React puts a big emphasis on explicitly keeping your components state in the `state` property.
 So in order to create a form input that responds to user input you will need to use two-way data binding.
 Meaning the `value` of the `<input>` element will flow from your component into the DOM, but also from the DOM into your component.
 In other words, they will be kept in sync.

-## Manual Two-way data binding
+## Manual two-way data binding

 The most common way to accomplish two-way data binding in React is to be explicit.
 This is by design, and it's a good practice for smaller forms.
-Here's how an example:
+Here's an example:

 ```js
 React.createClass({